sguox002/leetcode/leetcode-all.md

 ## graph

+<<-1059	All Paths from Source Lead to Destination    		43.3%	Medium
+check if all path from src leads to destination. dfs or bfs on graph.
+->>

 <<-1168	Optimize Water Distribution in a Village    		62.1%	Hard
 given n houses in a village.
 Each house can be provided water via well or pipe. each house either build a well in it and connect a pipe from another well.